RayaneLamri/RayaneLamri/README.md

   - CRUD
   - Caching
   - Cookies
-* Deepen my understanding of OOP principles and of their derivatives into design patterns
+* Deepen my understanding of OOP principles and their derivatives into design patterns
 * Enhance my works with the help of libraries, standard recommendations
 * Mastering frameworks, Laravel at the moment